chaaug/chaaug/README.md

 - 🔭 I’m currently working at [Rubeus](https://rubeus.com.br/) as a DevOps Analyst;
 - 👯 I’m looking to collaborate on with the people close to me, with the team and the community;
-- 💬 Ask me about Linux, Docker, Kubernets, DevOps, MySQL, events and community;
+- 💬 Ask me about Linux, Docker, Kubernets, DevOps, MySQL, Zabbix, events and community;
 - 🌱 I’m currently learning about Cloud Providers (AWS, Google Cloud, Azure and Digital Ocean).

 ---